kubedb/docs/docs/guides/mysql/concepts/mysql.md

 - `group` is an optional field to configure a group replication.
 It contains the following fields:
   - `name` is an optional field to specify the name for the group.
 It must be a version 4 UUID if specified.

-  - `baseServerID` is also an optional field.
-On a replication master and each replication slave, the `--server-id` option must be specified to establish a unique replication ID in the range from `1` to `2^32 − 1`.
-Here, “Unique” means that each ID must be different from every other ID in use by any other replication master or slave.
-So, `baseServerID` is needed to calculate a unique server_id for each member.

 ### spec.authSecret